crabfishtech/ai-docupartner/README.md

 - **Document Groups**: Organize documents into custom groups
 - **Conversations**: Chat with AI about your documents
 - **Web Search**: Enhance AI responses with web search capabilities
-- **Multiple LLM Support**: Use OpenAI or Anthropic as your AI provider
+- **Multiple LLM Support**: Use OpenAI as your AI provider, future models supported in the future
 - **Customizable Settings**: Configure your API keys and system prompts

 ## Tech Stack